KhronosGroup/Vulkan-ValidationLayers/docs/synchronization.md

 #### Data Structures {#data-structures}

+##### ResourceUsageTag

-ResourceUsageTag: A marker representing a specific access for error reporting or sequence specific operations.
+A marker representing a specific access for error reporting or sequence specific operations.

- \
+##### ResourceAccessState

-ResourceAccessState: The specific access/barrier state for a given extent of memory (or idealized memory) addresses.
+The specific access/barrier state for a given extent of memory (or idealized memory) addresses.
 The ResourceAccessState reflects the common state of a single contiguous range of memory addresses.

- \
 Stores:

 *   Write usage -- information about most recent write usage for the memory range
     *   State/Access of usage.
 Updated on write